James Anthony Bailey: Death and legacy

-Bailey died of erysipelas in 1906 at age 58.
+Bailey died of erysipelas in 1906 at age 58 at his home in Mount Vernon, NY.

 He is buried in Woodlawn Cemetery, in The Bronx, New York City.
 His widow subsequently sold the circus to the Ringling brothers in 1907, who eventually merged the rival operations in 1919.

 In his book about the circus, Earl Chapin May wrote, “Probably...no circus owner and manager left more sincere mourners than the thin little magnate known to millions as James A. Bailey.”

 Taped beneath a photo of James Bailey in the scrapbook of employee Harrison Gunning is a small scrap of paper that reads, “P.T.
 Barnum was the great showman, but Mr. Bailey was the supreme of all circus managers, past and present.”

 James A. Bailey was inducted into the International Circus Hall of Fame in 1960 and into the Circus Ring of Fame in Sarasota, Florida in 1990.